Bob & Barbara’s must take down its new streetery for South Street repaving after spending $50,000

 Duva said that the loss is ultimately the city’s as well, as the bar’s lost revenue also amounts to lost taxes for the city on alcohol sales.

-The city spokesperson noted that streetery licenses are valid for 12 months and the bar is “free to restore the streetery as other restaurants have done.”
+The city spokesperson noted that streetery licenses are valid for 12 months and that the bar is “free to restore the streetery as other restaurants have done.”
 Duva said Bob & Barbara’s may try to bring back a smaller, simplified structure.
-But right now, they’re focused on recouping their losses.
+But right now, the owners are focused on recouping their losses — an amount roughly akin to the revenue from more than 10,000 Citywide Specials.

-Napkin math reveals that the bar will need to sell at least 12,500 Citywide Specials to break even.
-On social media, the bar invited patrons to swing by the bar and “laugh through the pain together.”
+On social media, the bar invited patrons to swing by and “laugh through the pain together.”

 “It’s really disheartening,” Duva said.